JujuAdams/Chatterbox/docs/2.18/concept-yarn-script.md

 <<jump DifferentNode>>
 ```

+Occasionally you might want to jump back to the top of the previously visited node.
+The `<<jumpback>>` action does exactly this.
+If there is no previous node, `<<jumpback>>` will do nothing.

+?> `jumpback` doesn't use a stack and will literally jump back to previous node.
+This means calling `<<jumpback>>` multiple times in a row will bounce between two nodes.

-Chatterbox adds the ability to target nodes in other files:
+Chatterbox adds the ability to target nodes in other files too:

 ```yarn
 -> A link to a node in another file.